DavidH-dev93/moderntax-challenge/README.md

 _In order to save money on shipping_<br>
 _I want to determine mail class_<br>

 In order to manage shipping costs and to deliver perks quickly we want to determine the mail class of boxes.
 Mail class is based on the weight of the box.
-Boxes that weigh 16oz or more have a class of "priority."
-Boxes that weigh less than 16oz have a mail class of "first."
+Boxes that weigh 16oz or more have a class of "priority".
+Boxes that weigh less than 16oz have a mail class of "first".
 Weight is calculated as such: 1 brush weighs 9oz, and 1 replacement head weighs 1oz.
 When boxes are generated, then each box should have a line appended with its mail class.

 Example for a starter box:
 ```